 Information and support for service members and their families.
 About the Call Center.

-Flexibility and inner strength keeps families strong in times of stress.
-Resilient parents are able to cope with the stresses of everyday life.
-They can be centered, focused and available to their kids even when their world is feeling chaotic.
-It’s like when the airline staff instructs you to put on your oxygen mask before helping anyone else.
-You’re no good to others if you don’t take care of yourself.
-Whether it’s reducing your own stress or reenergizing with your spouse, set a good example for your kids by learning how to calm yourself down and improve your mood.
-Suggested activities: Take a yoga class, mediate, nap or take a walk.
-Find some ways to care for yourself here.
+Whether it’s reducing your own stress or reenergizing with your spouse, set a good example for your children by learning how to calm yourself and improve your mood.
+Suggested activities: Take a yoga class, meditate, nap or take a walk.
+Find ways to care for yourself here.

-Connecting with friends, neighbors and caring community members builds a strong support system that every parent needs.
+Connecting with friends, neighbors and caring community members will help you build a strong support system.
 Your child will learn and benefit from seeing how you interact with others and navigate social settings.
-Being engaged with others and surrounding yourself with people who care for you and your children will ideally offer both crucial emotional support and help solving problems.
-Social connections help to keep us healthy as parents and let us model good behavior for our children.
-Suggested activities: Welcome a new neighbor, attend a playgroup or learn more about employment or volunteer activities.
+Being engaged with others and surrounding yourself with people who care for you and your children will ideally offer both emotional support and help with solving problems.

 You’ve got this.
 Military OneSource is the one source you need to secure more of those little parenting wins.
-You’ll find resources and support, ranging from Morale, Welfare and Recreation programs that your family will love to your installation’s Military and Family Support Center, New Parent Support Program and so much more to help you master this thing called parenting.
+You’ll find resources and support ranging from MWR programs your family will love to your installation’s Military and Family Support Center, New Parent Support Program and so much more to help you master this thing called parenting.